By Hollida Wakefield

 Dr. McIver, now in his 80’s, has not seen his wrongful conviction overturned.
 He lost his license and no longer practices in his profession.
 However, he has routinely assisted falsely accused people behind the scenes, although he cannot testify in court.

 Editors Note: Child sex abuse happens.
-However, getting children to falsely accuse people through coercive interviews should be met with at least equal concern.
+However, getting children to falsely accuse people through coercive interviews should be met with equal concern.
 Also, one should consider the long-term effects of treating someone, especially a child, as a victim of sex abuse when they are not.

 Charges of this nature are typically believed without question – the accusation alone can convict.
 Innocent lives are constantly at risk on both sides.